$30 an hour biweekly,

 after taxes in 2026

 $30/hour at 40 hours/week is $2,400 gross every two weeks.
-Federal-only biweekly take-home: $2,012. $62,400 annualised, just above the US median wage.
-The first hourly rate where part of your income hits the 22% federal bracket.
-Below: the math, the bracket bite, every state.
+Federal-only biweekly take-home: $2,012. $62,400 annualised, just under the US median wage, and still entirely inside the 12% federal bracket.
+Below: the math, the bracket headroom, every state.

 Federal-only biweekly, single, 2026